HWeber-tech/emp_proving_ground_v1/docs/status/high_impact_roadmap_attention.md

 # High-impact roadmap attention

-All streams are Ready; no missing requirements.
+All three streams remain in Attention status; see the summary/detail companions for remediation checkpoints and evidence links.